ROCm/half/README.txt

     half s = sin(abs(a));
     long l = lround(s);

+You may also specify explicit half-precision literals, since the library provides a user-defined literal inside the 'half_float::literal' namespace, which you just need to import (assuming support for C++11 user-defined literals):

+    using namespace half_float::literal;
+    half x = 1.0_h;

 Furthermore the library provides proper specializations for 'std::numeric_limits', defining various implementation properties, and 'std::hash' for hashing half-precision numbers (assuming support for C++11